-At Knies, Helland & McPherson Law, our team of military divorce lawyers in Colorado Springs have extensive experience in military family law.
+At Knies, Helland & McPherson Law, our team of military divorce lawyers in Colorado Springs and the Greater Denver Area have extensive experience in military family law.
 Not only is founding attorney Jennifer Knies a graduate of West Point and a retired judge advocate, but founding attorney Kelly McPherson is a graduate of the Air Force Academy and prior Air Force investigator.

-Additionally, founding attorney Jennifer Helland has published articles on the new military retirement system and is a well-known divorce attorney in Colorado Springs for military issues such as GI Bill benefits.
+Additionally, founding attorney Jennifer Helland has published articles on the new military retirement system and is a well-known divorce attorney in Colorado Springs and the Greater Denver Area for military issues such as GI Bill benefits.

 Knies, Helland & McPherson Law offers discounts to military and law enforcement families.
 For more information contact our Colorado Springs military divorce lawyer today at (719) 626-8530.